HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/birthday_cake.md

 # Location & Spawning

-The Birthday Cake can be found anywhere on the Map.
+The Birthday Cake can be found anywhere on the map.
-- there are 100 Birthday Cakes per Map
+- There are 100 Birthday Cakes per map.

 # Loot & More

-The Birthday Cake contains good guns and equipment, an exclusive skin, and the [Firework Launcher](https://wiki.suroi.io/weapons/guns/firework_launcher), along with Firework Rockets.
+The Birthday Cake contains good guns and equipment, an exclusive skin, and the [Firework Launcher](weapons/guns/firework_launcher), along with Firework Rockets.

 # Tips